mrworf/photoframe/README.md

 If you don't get this read-out, look at your logfile.
 There will be hints like sensor not found or sensor not being the expected one, etc.

-## Annoyed with the LED showing on the TCS34725 board from Adafruit?

-Just ground the LED pin on the Adafruit board (for example by connecting it to Pin 9 on your RPi3)

 ## Ambient powersave?